mohitpunjabi/chessenger/README.md

 	$(".chess-board").add([color, code, position]);

-`color`: String. "black" or "white".
+`color`: String. `black` or `white`.
 Possible case-sensitive.
 I don't remember anymore.
 Just use lowercase, alright!

 `code`: `p` for a pawn, `R` for a Rook, `Q` for a Queen (or <i>The</i> Queen, if you prefer) and so on.
 It's the standard notation.

 `position`: String.
-2 characters. <File> + <Rank>.
+2 characters.
+File + Rank.

 For example,